sarahgoodwin93/kmc-projects/TESTING.md

 These two error are coming from within the django tempalting and not able to be accessed to edit and resolve.

+The extra p tag is coming from the |safe filter and if the |safe filter is removed then

+The safe filter in Django templates is used to mark a string as safe HTML content.
+The casestudy.body likely contains HTML content stored in your Django model's body field.
+When you apply the safe filter to casestudy.body, you're telling Django to trust that the HTML content is safe and should be rendered as-is, without escaping it.
+This allows the HTML content to be rendered with its intended formatting and styling on the webpage.

 ![p-elements error](media/testing-images/p-element-error.png "p-element error")

 The same applied for placeholders